2raj2raj/bitcoin-educational-content/courses/pos305/en.md

 #### LND (gRPC)

 BTCPay exposes LND’s GRPC service for outside consumption; you will find connection information in this specific settings menu; compatible wallets are listed here.
-BTCPay Server also gives a QR code for connection to scan and apply in the mobile wallet.
+BTCPay Server also provides a QR code for connection, which can be scanned and applied in a mobile wallet.

-Server administrators can open more details to see;
+Server administrators can open more details to see.

 - Host details
 - Use of SSL